Jupiter-Meta/rbx/README.md

 5. **make:** Once the Chocolate is installed, choco install make (PowerShell with Admin Privilege preferred)
 6. TDM-GCC: https://jmeubank.github.io/tdm-gcc/

 Once the prerequisites are installed, close the PowerShell and open it again with admin privilege.
+This step is important!

 ## Step 1: Clone the Repository